M&S shoppers face longer wait for online orders

-LONDON Marks & Spencer (MKS.L), Britain's biggest clothing retailer by sales, admitted on Monday it had been forced to extend delivery times for online orders as a new distribution centre has struggled to cope with heavy Christmas demand.
+LONDON Dec 8 Marks & Spencer, Britain's biggest clothing retailer by sales, admitted on Monday it had been forced to extend delivery times for online orders as a new distribution centre has struggled to cope with heavy Christmas demand.

 The retailer had attracted a jump in orders during its four-day promotion, which started on Nov.
 28 to coincide with "Black Friday" events across the industry.